celestiaorg/celestia-node/docs/adr/adr-012-daser-parallelization.md

 ## Concurrency limit

 The maximum amount of concurrently running workers is defined by the const `concurrencyLimit` = 16.
 This value is an approximation that came from the first basic performance tests.
-During the test, samples/sec rate was observed with moving average over 30 sec window for period of 5min.
-The metric was triggered only by sampled header with width > 2.
+During the test, samples/sec rate was observed with moving average over 30 sec window for a period of 5min.
+The metric was triggered only by a sampled header with width > 2.

 ```text
 amount of workers: 8, speed: 8.66